edinburgh-napier/set09121/lectures/lecture9.md

 - Memory is obviously just one big chunk.
 - Addressed from `0x00000000` (0) to `0xFFFFFFFF` (4,294,967,295 in 32 bit systems).
 - Memory is separated: stack at the top and the heap at the bottom.
-- The processor can optimise memory streams to improve performance (and also cache).
-- Jumping around the heap can be a major source of performance reduction.
+- Jumping around the heap can be a major source of performance reduction (cache miss)

 ![image](assets/images/mem-layout.png)